 A viable disposal solution can only be found if the bridge between society and science can be successfully built.
 TRANSENS brings together scientists, the interested public and other stakeholders.
 Four central topics of waste management are researched in a transdisciplinary way:

-- HAFF - Capacity to act and flexibility in a reversible procedure
+- HAFF - Ability to Act and Flexibility in a Reversible Process.

-- TRUST - Trust in a context of technology, uncertainties and complexity
+- TRUST - Trust in the context of technology, uncertainties and complexity

-- strengthen the link between society and science
+- strengthen the connection between society and science

-- make a novel contribution to the understanding of the interaction between society and science in the management of radioactive waste
+- make a novel contribution to the understanding of the interactions between society and science in the management of radioactive waste

-- support the urgently needed promotion of young scientists and the maintenance of competence in radioactive waste management
+- support the urgently needed promotion of young scientists and the maintenance of competence in the field of radioactive waste management.

-Further information on the structure of the TRANSENS project can be found under the following points:
+For more information on the structural set-up of the TRANSENS project, please see the following points:

 - Collaborative partners

 A separate explanation of used terms can be found here.